X

 • Are there annual flowers that grow well in pots and containers

-• Which flowers can I buy from a big box store that will grow well and not die in a couple of weeks?
+• Which flowers can I buy from a big box store that will grow well and not die in a few weeks?

 Snapdragons in bloom